-USB Type-C will soon be the new standard connector for both charging and data.
-Last year, Type-C appeared as a port on a handful of systems, including the Apple MacBook and Google's new Chromebook Pixel.
-But, in 2016, we should see a lot of phones and laptops that use the port.
+USB Type-C is the new standard connector for both charging and data on laptops, phones and tablets.
+While not every device has this powerful port yet, a number of prominent notebooks, including the Apple MacBook, HP Spectre, Dell XPS 13, ThinkPad 13 and Asus ZenBook 3 employ it.
 With Type-C onboard, you can copy files at USB 3.1 speeds, deliver enough power to charge a laptop or use Alt Mode to send other types of data using DisplayPort or Thunderbolt 3 connections.

 Below you’ll find a list of USB Type-C accessories that will help you continue to use your older USB-A peripherals, charge your devices, provide extra ports and take advantage of USB Type-C’s ability to output 4K video.
 It’s everything you’ll need to make the most out of the new connector as you find it on more and more devices.